The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems

 \begin{definition}[top tier] The top tier of an FBAS $(\V, \Q)$ is the set of all nodes that are contained in one or more minimal quorums---i.e., if $\Min{\Quorums} \subseteq 2^{\V}$ is the set of all minimal quorums of the FBAS, $T=\bigcup{\Min{\Quorums}}$ is its top tier. \end{definition}

 In the above example, it in fact holds that $T = \set{0,1,2,3,4} = \V$.

 It can be shown that each minimal blocking set consists exclusively of top tier nodes (\cref{cor:min_block_from_top_tier}), and each top tier node is included in at least one minimal blocking set (\cref{theorem:top_tier_from_min_block}).
-Similarly, each minimal splitting set consists exclusively of top tier nodes (\cref{cor:min_split_from_top_tier}).
-In summary (also of \cref{sub:minimal_quorums,sub:liveness,sub:safety}), we observe that the FBAS $(\V, \Q)$ with top tier $T$ has the same properties w.r.t. global liveness and safety as the FBAS induced by $T$, i.e., the FBAS $(T, \Q^\prime)$ with $\Q^\prime(v) := \set{q \cap T \mid q \in \Q(v)}$.
+The FBAS $(\V, \Q)$ with top tier $T$ has therefore the same properties w.r.t. global liveness as the FBAS induced by $T$, i.e., the FBAS $(T, \Q^\prime)$ with $\Q^\prime(v) := \set{q \cap T \mid q \in \Q(v)}$.